Born and raised in the Scottish Highlands, I have a keen interest in my local history and culture.

 Dunrobin is located about an hour's drive north of Inverness, on the edge of the small town of Golspie.
 There are lots of great hotels in the surrounding areas where the bride, groom, and guests can stay.

-Another castle that operates as a hotel (complete with golf course), Castle Stuart is a beautiful 17th-century tower house located only a couple of miles from Inverness airport.
-It is also famed for its ghosts but that's part of the charm of these old historic buildings.
+Another castle that operates as a hotel (complete with a golf course), Castle Stuart is a beautiful 17th-century tower house located only a couple of miles from Inverness airport.
+It is also famed for its ghosts, but that's part of the charm of these old historic buildings.
 There are spectacular grounds that are ideal for wedding photographs.
-The wedding ceremony can be held in the Great Hall and it is possible to book the entire castle for the exclusive use of up to 40 guests.
-For larger weddings, a marquee can be erected in the grounds.
+The wedding ceremony can be held in the Great Hall, and it is possible to book the entire castle for the exclusive use of up to 40 guests.
+For larger weddings, a marquee can be erected on the grounds.

 There are many services offered by Castle Stuart to make planning the wedding easier.

 Perfect for the Wedding and Honeymoon

 Cawdor is a very romantic setting that has an association with Shakespeare's Macbeth.
 It is about a ten-minute drive from Inverness Airport and is also conveniently located approximately between the city of Inverness and the small town of Nairn, which both offer a range of accommodations for wedding guests.

 The castle has magnificent gardens—ideal for taking photographs—and has a number of impressive features, including a drawbridge that leads into a central tower.
 For the bridal party, accommodations can be arranged on the estate, which is also an ideal place to enjoy a peaceful honeymoon.